Inheritance Tax Planning

 The window for implementing planning changes before April 2027 is narrowing.

-• Review your domicile status and how it will be assessed on death
+• Clarify your long-term residence status and how it will be assessed on death

-• Obtain valuations of all pension assets and understand death benefit nominations
+• Obtain valuations of all pension assets and understand your death benefit nominations

-• Identify any unclaimed Pension Commencement Lump Sums and consider withdrawal before April 2027
+• Identify any unclaimed Pension Commencement Lump Sums and confirm the withdrawal deadline

-• Calculate your inheritance tax position under the new rules with professional support
+• Map your inheritance tax position under the new rules with professional support

 • Implement any necessary changes to wills, powers of attorney, and trust documents